 Located at St. John’s University, The Saint John’s Pottery has embodies the Benedictine values of community, hospitality and self-sufficiency as well as the University’s commitment to the integration of art and life; the preservation of the environment; the linkage between work and worship; and the celebration of diverse cultures.
 Tours are available during open hours, and 3pm tea at the irori table is an awesome experience!
 Learn more here.

-Free Recurring Events
+Free Recurring Events (SUMMER ONLY)

 Ever other Sunday starting on June 9th at 3pm, you have another excuse to come out and visit the beautiful Munsinger Clemens Gardens.
 Music in the Gardens features local musical acts performing for free in the gardens, with root beer floats available for purchase and the promise of really scenic views.
 Check out the full schedule of Music in the Gardens performance here and mark it on your calendar!